emrgnt-cmplxty/automata/automata/docs/core/agent/tool/builder/symbol_search_tool_builder.rst

 Limitations
 -----------

-The primary limitation of ``SymbolSearchToolkit`` is that it relies on the supported search tools defined by ``SearchTool``.
+The primary limitation of ``SymbolSearchToolkitBuilder`` is that it relies on the supported search tools defined by ``SearchTool``.
 Any additional search tools will need to be added to the ``SearchTool`` enumeration.
 Furthermore, the currently used processors for processing results are